 Serves 4 to 6

-For the glaze: 1 tablespoon vegetable oil 1 large garlic clove, peeled and grated on a microplane (or crushed in a garlic press)
+1 large clove garlic, peeled and grated on a microplane (or crushed in a garlic press)

 Heat your grill or grill pan to medium-high heat.
 While it is heating, make the glaze in a small saucepan.
 Warm the oil over medium heat and add the garlic.
-Cook, stirring, until sizzling and fragrant.
+Cook, stirring, until the garlic is sizzling and fragrant.
 Add the remaining ingredients and whisk until smooth.
 Bring to a boil, whisking frequently, and remove from heat.

-Place the chicken thighs on the hot grill and let cook undisturbed until browned, about 3 minutes.
+Place the chicken thighs on the hot grill and cook undisturbed until browned, about 3 minutes.
 Flip chicken and brush the tops with the warm glaze.
 Grill until browned on the second side.
-Flip, brush again with the glaze and grill for about one minute.
+Flip, brush again with the glaze, and grill for about one minute.
 Repeat two more times, so that each side has two coatings of glaze.
 Flip and grill for about one minute after the final glazing.
 Thighs should be slightly charred and cooked through to an internal temperature of at least 165°F. Remove from grill and let rest for a few minutes before serving.

-This glaze would work equally well on other chicken cuts, such as drumsticks, breasts, and bone-in chicken thighs.
-Adjust the initial cooking time so that the chicken is almost cooked through before you brush on the glaze.
+- This glaze would work equally well on other chicken cuts, such as drumsticks, breasts, and bone-in chicken thighs.
+Adjust the initial cooking time so the chicken is almost cooked through before you brush on the glaze.

-Other types of miso paste, stone fruit jam and vinegar would be just as tasty.
-A couple ideas: yellow miso paste + peach jam + sherry vinegar, red miso paste + plum jam + red wine vinegar.
+- Other types of miso paste, stone fruit jam, and vinegar would be just as tasty.
+A couple ideas: yellow miso paste + peach jam + sherry vinegar; red miso paste + plum jam + red wine vinegar.

 (Image credits: Anjali Prasertong)